jsway1/RetinaRAG/README.md

 ## Running the Application

-Activate the model by running (must be done every time you start the application).
+Activate the model by running the following command (must be done every time you start the application):

 ```
 ./mistral-7b-instruct-v0.2.Q4_0.llamafile